 Upon completion, participants will be able to incorporate a variety of mindfulness practices into their work, as well as use the principles of mindfulness for their own self-care and well-being.

 No application required.
 You do not have to be working toward the Therapeutic Models of Mindfulness certificate to take any of these courses.

 - Acceptance and Commitment Therapy (ACT): The Model, the Application, the Practice

 - Breathe In and Play: Mindfulness Practice with Children

 - Positive Psychology: The Science of Well-Being, Resilience, Meaning and More

 - Mindfulness Based Cognitive Therapy (MBCT): Core Concepts and Practice

 - Mindfulness for Trauma

-The Therapeutic Models of Mindfulness certificate workshops are available through a remote delivery option.
+The Therapeutic Models of Mindfulness certificate workshops are available remotely through Zoom.